LouiseMsn/yolo-dataset-tool/README.md

  ---
 ## Usage
 ### Dataset augmentation & annotation
-In `augment_annotate_dataset.py` change the value of :
+After launching the script you will be asked to give :
- `PROMPT` : prompt given to SAM during auto annotation, if possible make it as detailled as you can `LABEL` : label assigned to the yolo bounding box, usually shorter Run
+1. A prompt that will be given to SAM during auto annotation, describe the object to be searched and make it as detailled as you can (shape, color, particularities etc)
+2. The label assigned to the yolo bounding box, usually shorter
+3. The number of images that will be generated for each original image.

+Run
 ```bash
 python augment_annotate_dataset.py -f <path/to/your/images> -a